All Flashcards

 Rotating grazing areas for livestock to prevent overgrazing and maintain pasture health.

-What are the effects of soil erosion?
+What are the benefits of no-till agriculture?

-How does tilling affect soil health?
+How does crop rotation improve soil health?